 Supportive measures are available to both the complainant and respondent regardless of whether the complainant chooses to file a formal complaint.
-The Title IX Coordinator will maintain the privacy of requested/implemented supportive measures.
-This means information related to the supportive measures will only be shared with those College employees who "need to know" in order to assist in the issuance of supportive measures.
-The College will promptly address any reported violation/s of the supportive measures.
+The Civil Rights and Title IX Coordinator will maintain the privacy of any supportive measures provided to the extent possible and will promptly address any reported violation/s of the supportive measures.

-The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.
-Any requests for or questions concerning supportive measures may be directed to the Title IX Coordinator or Deputy Title IX Coordinator.
+The Civil Rights and Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.
+Any requests for or questions concerning supportive measures may be directed to the Civil Rights and Title IX Coordinator or Civil Rights and Title IX Deputy Coordinator.